-- 9. Exactly seven calendar days prior to the Club Licensing Committee having their first meeting regarding its licensing decision, the club licence applicant must submit a signed letter of representation to the DBU licensing administration, according to Article 10.5.8.
+- 9. Seven ten calendar days prior to the Club Licensing Committee having their first meeting regarding its licensing decision, the club licence applicant must submit a signed letter of representation to the DBU licensing administration, according to Article 10.5.8.
 This letter shall specify whether any events or conditions have occurred which are or may be of financial importance to and which have or may have a negative impact on the club licence applicant's financial position since the presentation of the latest audited annual report or interim financial statements. - 10.
 The Club Licensing Committee shall receive the recommendations from the licensing manager at least seven calendar days prior to the first scheduled meeting of the Committee. - 11.
 Before making its decisions, the Committee may ask for additional information from the DBU licensing administration and from the club licence applicants, for instance by inviting them to a meeting.
 The club licence applicants may choose to be represented by a legal assistant. - 12.
 The Club Licensing Committee shall make its final decision by 4 May at the latest.
 The decision shall be in writing and shall, if it is a refusal, contain a detailed explanation of the grounds for the refusal.
 The decision shall be kept under wraps (cf. to item 15 in this paragraph). - 13.
-Upon refusal of a club licence, the club licence applicant in question may lodge a written appeal with the Club Licensing Appeals Committee, according to Article 2.3.3.1. - 14.
+Upon refusal of a club licence, the club licence applicant in question may lodge a written appeal with the Club Licensing Appeals Committee, according to Article 2.3.3.1.
+The deadline for appeal is 14 days from notification of the licence applicant. - 14.
 The Club Licensing Appeals Committee shall review the appeal and make its final decision by 24 May at the latest.
-As stated in Article 2.3.3.4 this decision is final and cannot be appealed. - 15.
+Cf. Article 2.3.3.4 this decision is final and cannot be appealed. - 15.
 Following the final decision of any appeal case by the Club Licensing Appeals Committee, the outcome of the decision will be published on the DBU website, as a starting point 30 mins. after notification of the club/clubs.
 However, if the club is in the form of a stock exchange listed company, publication will not take place until after the club has released a company statement informing of refusal of a club licence.
-Please confer to the ethical rules of stock exchange stipulating that a club is required to report to the Stock Exchange immediately after any event affecting the quotation. - Club licence applicants have a duty to keep their club licence status under wraps in the time between the first meeting of the Club Licensing Committee and until the results of the decisions of the Club Licence Appeals Committee have been published on the DBU website. - 16.
-At the very end of the licensing process, DBU provides UEFA with a list of its licensing decisions.
-This list shall be submitted by 31 May at the latest. - 17.
-DBU's club licensing administration can throughout the season follow up on every paragraph if so desired. - 18.
-Clubs who have their Superliga club licence application rejected, and whose appeal is not upheld, must submit the points based on which a Superliga licence was rejected for processing for 1. division along with a revised budget and assumptions by no later than 14 calendar days after receiving notification of the decision passed by the Club Licensing Committee.
+Please confer to the ethical rules of stock exchange stipulating that a club is required to report to the Stock Exchange immediately after any event affecting the guotation.